 You don’t have to stay at the resorts to enjoy the hot springs!

-With the exception of a couple of them, most of these hot springs are affordable and make a good day trip outing with family or friends!
+Apart from a couple of them, most of these hot springs are affordable and make a good day trip outing with family or friends!

 Hot Spring Resort/ park | Entrance fee | Includes |